✅ Skógafoss waterfall

 Minimum age: 8 years

-What to bring: Warm clothes (first layer), waterproof clothing (second layer), hiking boots (available for rent when booking).
+What to bring: Warm clothes (first layer), waterproof clothing (second layer), hiking boots (available for rent when booking), Joy and happiness!

 • The Northern Lights are a natural phenomenon and cannot be guaranteed by the operator.
 The hotels are in prime locations to maximize the chances of seeing them.